 IN PARTING – Some Last Words

 I would just like to mention, that though art has enriched my life in so many ways, I have also found being an artist and doing art at moments can be much overrated, whereas just being can never be.
-It is true that some of the most fulfilling times in my life were when I was forced away from doing my art.
+Some of the most fulfilling times in my life indeed were when I was forced away from doing my art.
 Life is rich and it’s not so much what we do that makes it so, but what we are.

 And to you young artists I would like to say, be open to what life sends you, especially if you are a struggling artist.
 Do what is required.
 I have found if my expression is cut off because of the demands of living in this world, it naturally flows out in other expressions.
 And the artist's eye continues to grow, no matter what we are doing, if we are open and present as we move deeper into the heart.
 Also, don't be in a hurry to limit your art by dressing it up for the marketplace, but learn to demand much more of it, and it will become your ally and source of strength throughout your life.

-It is my hope that my art will, in some way, inspire you to explore the expression of the most profound levels of your being, letting your expression, whatever form it is, clarify and strengthen your understanding.
+I hope that my art will, in some way, inspire you to explore the expression of the most profound levels of your being, letting your expression, whatever form it takes, clarify and strengthen your understanding.

 May you appreciate the wonder of your incredible journey and thank you for letting me be a part of it.